metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 ## Legacy Delegates

-Finally, it is worth noting that — prior to this delegate system — collection delegates used to be stored on a specific **Collection Authority Record** PDA.
+Finally, it is worth noting that — before this delegate system — collection delegates used to be stored on a specific **Collection Authority Record** PDA.
 That PDA is similar to the **Metadata Delegate Record** except that it supports only one role: **Collection**.
 This legacy collection delegate is now deprecated and we recommend using the new delegate system instead.

 That being said, the Token Metadata program still accepts these legacy collection delegates wherever a new Collection delegate is expected.
 This is done to ensure backward compatibility with assets that are still delegating to these legacy delegates.